pryv/lib-cocoa/Readme.md

 	       NSLog(@"error is %@",error);
 	   }];

-In a similar way, you manipulate folders.
+In a similar way, you manipulate streams.

-###Some useful `PYFolder` methods

-Getting all folders from current channel:
+Getting all streams from current Stream:

-	[channel getAllFoldersWithRequestType:PYRequestTypeAsync
+	[connection getAllStreamsWithRequestType:PYRequestTypeAsync
 	                         filterParams:nil
-	                     gotCachedFolders:^(NSArray *cachedFoldersList) {
+	                     gotCachedStreams:^(NSArray *cachedStreamsList) {

-	} gotOnlineFolders:^(NSArray *onlineFolderList) {
+	} gotOnlineStreams:^(NSArray *onlineStreamList) {

 	} errorHandler:^(NSError *error) {

 	}];

-Creating folder in current channel:
+Creating stream in current Stream:

-    PYFolder *folder = [[PYFolder alloc] init];
+    PYStream *stream = [[PYStream alloc] init];
-    folder.name = @"someFolderName";
+    stream.name = @"someStreamName";

-    [channel createFolder:folder withRequestType:PYRequestTypeAsync successHandler:^(NSString *createdFolderId) {
+    [connection createStream:stream withRequestType:PYRequestTypeAsync successHandler:^(NSString *createdStreamId) {

     } errorHandler:^(NSError *error) {

     }];

-If you want to change name of previously created folder above, you do this :
+If you want to change name of previously created stream above, you do this :

-    PYFolder *folder = [[PYFolder alloc] init];
+    PYStream *stream = [[PYStream alloc] init];
-    folder.name = @"someFolderNameChanged";
+    stream.name = @"someStreamNameChanged";
-    [channel setModifiedFolderAttributesObject:folder
-                                   forFolderId:createdFolderId
+    [connec setModifiedStreamAttributesObject:stream
+                                   forStreamId:createdStreamId
                                    requestType:PYRequestTypeAsync successHandler:^{

     } errorHandler:^(NSError *error) {

     }];

-You can trash/delete folder in this way:
+You can trash/delete stream in this way:

-    [channel trashOrDeleteFolderWithId:createdFolderId filterParams:nil withRequestType:PYRequestTypeAsync successHandler:^{
+    [connection trashOrDeleteStreamWithId:createdStreamId filterParams:nil withRequestType:PYRequestTypeAsync successHandler:^{

     } errorHandler:^(NSError *error) {

     }];

 ###Some words about caching
-If caching is enabled for library, channels, folders or events requested from server will be cached automatically.
+If caching is enabled for library, Streams, streams or events requested from server will be cached automatically.
 If you want to create an event and you get successful response, that event will be cached automatically for you.
 Same rules apply for other types.
 If you are offline, the library still works.
-All channels, folders or events will be cached on disk with tempId and will be put in unsync list.
-When internet turns on, the unsync list will be synched with server and all events, folders or channels will be cached automatically.
+All Streams, streams or events will be cached on disk with tempId and will be put in unsync list.
+When internet turns on, the unsync list will be synched with server and all events, streams or Streams will be cached automatically.
 Developers don't need to care about caching, all process about it is done in background.
 Developers should use public API methods as usual.
-From my pov I'll rather take out `gotCachedFolders` `gotCachedEvents` and `gotCachedChannels` callbacks because I think it's unnecessary.
+From my pov I'll rather take out `gotCachedStreams` `gotCachedEvents` and `gotCachedStreams` callbacks because I think it's unnecessary.
 Everything can be in one callback… Perki, what do you think about it?

 Also, there are some testing classes that are testing whether or not Objective-C public API works with web service.
 To perform those tests start iOS example in simulator first.
 After this step, stop the simulator and choose libPryvApiKit.a scheme.
 Go to Product->Test in xCode.